 Product Overview:

 AGS Sil-Glyde Brake Lubricant is a silicone-based lubricant specifically designed for use on brake assembly parts.
 It is formulated to eliminate squeals caused by vibration between contact points, and it is moisture-proof and heat-resistant up to 425°F (218°C).
-This lubricant also provides protection against rust, corrosion, and wear, making it an excellent choice for extending the lifespan of your brake components.
+This lubricant also protects against rust, corrosion, and wear, making it an excellent choice for extending the lifespan of your brake components.

 - Eliminates brake squeals caused by vibration between contact points.